kabiiQ/FBK/README.md

 Current feature/issue plans are tracked on [Trello](https://trello.com/b/S1bfvZi4/fbk).

+Development has largely stalled as I am mostly content with the features and can not put so much time into projects.
+However, I will make changes when things break.

 Feature ideas/requests, issue reports, and general questions are welcome in the bot's [Discord server](https://discord.com/invite/ucVhtnh).